shrutinbhatia/system-design-portfoliio/learning-notes/designing-micro-services.md

 ## Best Practices in Micro-service Architecture.

+* Use API-first approach
-* Use API -first approach - design and documenting the API contract first before coding
+	* design and documenting the API contract first before coding
     * Ensures clear understanding of service interactions and data exchange.
     * Allows to identify the issues earlier
     * Make informed decisions about the structure of the API
-* using domain‑driven design to identify bounded context
+* using domain‑driven design (DDD)
+	*  DDD helps you identify bounded contexts, which are areas of your domain that have their own unique language and business rules.
+ 	*  By aligning your microservices with these bounded contexts, you ensure that each service has a clear responsibility and avoids unnecessary coupling.
 *  ensuring Data Consistency through eventual consistency and event‑driven architectures
 *  handling cross‑coding concerns using API gateways
 * Design for failure with circuit breakers and fallback strategies